 - Start by laying the sheet flat, with the ‘elastic-y’ part facing down.
 You are well served to do this on a flat surface (like a bed).
-Make sure it is fairly flat and all corners are evenly pulled out to create a clean square or rectangle.
+Make sure it’s fairly flat and all corners are evenly pulled out to create a clean square or rectangle.

-- Pick two corners to start with (usually the ones closes together) and stick a hand in each corner of the sheet.
+- Pick two corners to start with (usually the ones closest together on the short side) and stick a hand in each corner of the sheet.

-- Get your hand right in that gusset and your pointer finger right in that corner, that way you know you’ve got the corners where you need them.
+- Get your hand right in that gusset and your index finger right in that corner—that way you know you’ve got the corners where you need them.

-- Now, take your right hand’s corner and flip it on top of your left hand’s corner.
-Smooth the sheets out until you’ve gotten a nice natural ‘edge’ that you can work with in a moment.
+- Take your right hand’s corner and flip it on top of your left hand’s corner.
+Smooth the sheets out until you’ve gotten a nice natural ‘edge’ that you can work with.

 - You’re done – you’ve got a neatly folded fitted sheet, congratulations!

-It takes a few times to get it down pat, but once you know how to do it, you’ll never forget—it’s like riding a bike!
+It takes a few times to get it perfect, but once you know how to do it, you’ll never forget—it’s like riding a bike!